cryptotechguru/EDEN/README.md

 ## Executive Summary:

 We are building a decentralized public data commons.
 EDEN is an open protocol and API enabling the decentralized exchange of data and notarized claims from any network organization participants.

+## Join us:

+Join our decentralized team of collaborators by playing the EDENomicon game: [nomicon.edenprotocol.io](http://nomicon.edenprotocol.io).